 National History Academy Online is designed for students with an interest in the history, law and government of the United States.
 NHAO offers two programs:

 - Middle School Program for rising 7th- to 9th-grade students

 - High School Program for rising 10th-, 11th- and 12th-grade students

 Are National History Academy Online Courses offered for credit?

 National History Academy Online does not offer credit at this time.
 Students who complete the program will receive a certificate of completion.

 What is the time commitment of taking a National History Academy Online Course?

 Middle School Programs: These one-week courses require students to participate for three to four hours per day, five days per week for one week.
 Some additional, optional sessions would increase this time commitment.
-Typically, all synchronous class sessions are between 12:30 pm and 5 pm EST (with a scheduled one hour break at 2:00 pm) and a guest speaker series is scheduled around 6:00 pm EST (which isn’t required).
+Typically, all synchronous class sessions are between 12:30 pm and 4 pm EST (with a scheduled one-hour break at 2:00 pm) and a guest speaker series is scheduled around 6:00 pm EST (which isn’t required).

-High School Programs: These one-week courses are intensive.
-Students are expected to spend approximately four to five hours a day for five days participating in virtual classrooms, engaged in tours, reading the case, and listening to guest speakers present.
+High School Programs: During these one-week courses, Students are expected to spend approximately two hours a day for five days participating in virtual classrooms, engaged in tours, reading the case, and listening to guest speakers present.
 Some additional, optional sessions would increase this time commitment.
-Typically, all synchronous class sessions are from 11:00 am to 12:00 pm EST and 1:00 pm to 4:00 pm EST. A guest speaker series is scheduled around 6:00 pm EST.
+Typically, all synchronous class sessions are from 1:00 pm to 3:00 pm EDT.
+A guest speaker series is scheduled around 6:00 pm EDT.

 Who are National History Academy Online Course teachers?